 - Where we are required to do so we will share your information with law enforcement agencies, judicial bodies, fraud prevention agencies, governmental entities, or regulatory bodies around the world;

 - Where required as part of any proposed sale, reorganisation, transfer, financial arrangement, asset disposal or other transaction relating to our business and/or business assets;

 12. Transferring personal data overseas

-We may share your personal data with organizations in other countries outside of the EEA to fulfill your contract with us.
+We may share your personal data with organisations in other countries outside of the EEA to fulfil your contract with us.

 The UK is now in an 11-month transition phase as both parties concluded the Withdrawal Agreement prior to the departure date.